-Patients with severe bowel diseases such as colon cancer or ulcerative colitis may need to have their large intestine (colon and rectum) removed.
+If you have severe a bowel disease such as colon cancer or ulcerative colitis, you may need to have your large intestine (colon and rectum) removed.
 An Ileal pouch (or J pouch) procedure will help restore more normal control and passing of stool.

 What happens during ileal pouch anal anastomosis?

-You will be given medication to control any post-operative pain.
-Be sure and tell one of our healthcare team if you are uncomfortable.
-Recovery from the first stage surgery can require 5-7 days stay in hospital.
-Once you begin to pass wind and stool, you can begin to take fluids by mouth.
+After the first stage of surgery, you may need to stay in hospital for 5–7 days.
+Once you pass wind and stool, you can begin to take fluids by mouth.
 Your diet will by gradually increased over the next few days.
 A nurse will teach you all about managing your temporary stoma.

-Recovery from the second stage of surgery may be shorter based on your own medical condition.
-You may find your bowel move more frequently.
+Recovery from the second stage of surgery may be shorter, based on your own medical condition.
+You may find your bowel movements are more frequent.

-Follow dietary or activity restrictions.
-It is important to attend any follow-up hospital visits.
+Make sure you follow any dietary or activity restrictions and attend any follow-up hospital visits.